adnan07ali/Afame-Technologies-Projects/README.md

 * Visualizations is done using matplotlib and Seaborn.
 * Findings are present in notebook along with code

-Every point is performed wisely in Jupitor Notebook(Feel free to check in Jupitper Notebook)
+Every point is performed wisely in Jupitor using Python libraries(Feel free to check in Jupitper Notebook)